Administrative Rule Adopted by Revenue Division Pursuant to Rule-Making Authority

 Protests prior to payment of tax

 1. If prior to payment of any tax or penalties the taxfiler claims no tax or assessed penalties is owed, the taxfiler may protest imposition of the tax or penalties by following the procedures in this Administrative Rule.
-Failure to follow the requirements of this Rule waives the taxfiler’s right to protest the Bureau’s decision.
+Failure to follow the requirements of this Rule waives the taxfiler’s right to protest the Division’s decision.
 To protest the assessed tax or penalties the taxfiler must do the following:

 A. The taxfiler must submit written notice of the protest prior to the due date of the tax return.

 B. The taxfiler's protest must state the taxfiler’s name, address, year of birth and the last four digits of their Social Security number and state the grounds for the protest.
-The Bureau shall mail a response to the taxfiler within 60 calendar days after the protest is filed.
+The Division shall mail a response to the taxfiler within 60 calendar days after the protest is filed.

-D. If a request for reconsideration is timely received, the Director may uphold or reverse the Bureau’s decision.
+D. If a request for reconsideration is timely received, the Director may uphold or reverse the Division’s decision.
 That decision is final and concludes all administrative appeals.
 The Director’s decision will be mailed to the taxfiler.